dnsimple/dnsimple-support/content/articles/a-record.markdown

 ## Querying A records

 You can use `dig` to determine the A record associated to a domain name.
 The result is contained in the `ANSWER` section.
-It contains the fully-qualified domain name (FQDN), the remaining time-to-live (TTL) and the IP address.
+It contains the fully-qualified domain name (FQDN), the remaining time-to-live (TTL), and the IP address.

 ```
 $ dig A api.dnsimple.com